SeldonIO/seldon-core/docs/source/contents/architecture/dataflow.md

 * Reducing false positive rates of alerts as different slices of the data can be investigated
 * Enabling reproducing of results as fined-grained lineage of computation and associated data transformation are tracked by design

 Finally, inference graph can now be extended with adding new nodes at arbitrary places, all without affecting the pipeline execution.
-This kind of flexiblity was not possible with v1.
+This kind of flexibility was not possible with v1.
 This also allows multiple pipelines to share common nodes and therefore optimising resources usage.

 ## References